mpv-player/mpv/DOCS/man/options.rst

     If the channel layout of the media file (i.e. the decoder) and the AO's channel layout don't match, mpv will attempt to insert a conversion filter.
+    You may need to change the channel layout of the system mixer to achieve your desired output as mpv does not have control over it.
+Another work-around for this on some AOs is to use ``--audio-exclusive=yes`` to circumvent the system mixer entirely.

     .. admonition:: Warning